Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Introduction

-Subsection~\ref{subsec:examples} includes the key examples of group structures on sets of vector bundles, which are the focus of the rest of the paper.
-In addition to the existence of certain group structures, the proof of Theorem~\ref{cor:alg_top_agree_somewhat} uses certain elementary comparisons between different groups, which we include in Section~\ref{subsec:const}.
+The next \Cref{subsec:examples} includes the key examples of group structures on sets of vector bundles, which are the focus of the rest of the paper.
+This includes the groups $\mathcal G_{a_1}$ of \Cref{prop:main_construction} and $\mathcal G_{V_0}$ of \Cref{prop:main_construction2}.
+The proof of \Cref{cor:alg_top_agree_somewhat} uses certain elementary comparisons between different groups, which we include in \Cref{subsec:const}.